vrk-kpa/opendata/README.rst

 Overview
 --------

-The CKAN Archiver Extension will download CKAN resources, which can be offered to the user as a 'cached' copy (TODO: insert this in the default CKAN template).
-In addition it provides a 'Broken Links' report showing which resource URLs don't work (TODO: link to this from the default CKAN templates).
+The CKAN Archiver Extension will download CKAN resources, which can be offered to the user as a 'cached' copy.
+In addition it provides a 'Broken Links' report showing which resource URLs don't work.

+TODO:
+* Link to the cached file from the dataset
+* Link to the reports (including Broken Links) from the main nav
+* Mark brokenness on the dataset & resource

 When a resource is archived, the information about the archival - if it failed, the filename on disk, file size etc - is stored in the Archival table.
 (In ckanext-archiver v0.1 it was stored in TaskStatus and on the Resource itself.)